-Freedom of Speech, D.O.A. in our Dominion? « Catholic Insight
+Freedom of Speech, D.O.A. in our Dominion?
+In Canada, It's 1984 All Over Again « Catholic Insight

 The Bill would also authorize courts to order the seizure and forfeiture of advertisements for conversion therapy or order their removal from computer systems (“take-down provisions”).

-This law is coercive, totalitarian and, in a word, evil, with the second and the fourth prohibitions are the most troublesome: Even for adults seeking such therapy, no financial recompense may be sought by any counsellor or therapist, making such therapy in practise nearly impossible.
+This law is coercive, totalitarian and, in a word, evil, with the second and the fourth prohibitions are the most troublesome: It is particularly bad, for it scandalizes children, God’s ‘little ones’, and those who promulgated this pernicious legislation will have a heavy price to pay before God – memento millstones.
+Even for adults seeking such therapy, no financial recompense may be sought by any counsellor or therapist, making such therapy in practise nearly impossible.
 And, what may be worse, Bill C-6 forbids any ‘conversion therapy’ for minors (18 and under) suffering from homosexuality, gender dysphoria or other like sexual disorders.
 This is even if such minors desire such therapy, and the law would forbid even sage and God-inspired advice from their parents, undermining not only free speech, but the very sanctuary of the family.
+As a recent article warns, they’re coming for our children, and it’s our duty to protect them, even with out very lives.

 Bill C-10